HanzalahMd/todo-offline/readme.md

 This is a simple todo react app with Hasura GraphQL backend and RxDB frontend.
 The frontend was bootstrapped with [Create React App]. and the backend is running through docker.
+RxDB uses PouchDB under the hood to provide a NoSQL database on the client.
+It then provides an ability to replicate this data with either CouchDB or a GraphQL server.
+Read more on https://hasura.io/blog/building-an-offline-first-web-app-with-rxdb-hasura/#rxdb-setup

 ## Available Scripts